jocmp/capyreader/README.md

 ### Releases

-Google Play releases happen on a weekly basis give or take Google's time to review.
+Google Play releases happen every week or so depending on new features, bugfixes and translations.

-GitHub releases are marked with a "-dev" suffix and are builds that haven't been submitted to Google Play yet.
-They are always stable builds but are released more frequently.
+GitHub releases are marked with a "-dev" suffix and happen more frequently.
+They are always stable, tested builds.

 ## Reporting a bug